trroooyyyy/Kc-Os/README.md

 added configs to application.yml.
 Created defaultuser with client_user role in Keycloak panel.
 Snapshots added to the snapshots/lab4 directory.

-Lab5: Exported settings from Keycloak(keycloar/realm/version01).
+Lab5: Exported settings from Keycloak(keycloak/realm/version01).

+Lab6: Created a crud functionality for a model, created a functionality to provide audit feature.
+In postman created a request to create an audited persistence.
+Screenshot added to the snapshots/lab6 directory